-- Statement of Purpose: Provide a clear, concise 100- to 200-word summary description of the proposed project.
-This statement should briefly identify objectives, methods to be employed, and the significance of the work.
+- Statement of Purpose: In a clear, concise 100- to 200-word summary description of the proposed project, briefly identify objectives, methods to be employed, and the significance of the research.

-- Background and Rationale: Provide a review of the work that others have done on this problem/topic.
-Discuss your interest in and any experience you have that would make you a suitable researcher for the project.
+- Rationale: Discuss your interest in the problem and any experience you have that would make you a suitable researcher for the project.
 In particular, note your knowledge of your major.

-- Timeline: Provide specific dates for the initiation and completion of each phase of the project.
+- Timeline: List general dates for the initiation and completion of each phase of the project.
 The project should be completed in one academic year (August – May) or less.

-- Budget and Justification: Provide a list of all personnel, materials, laboratory supplies, equipment, travel expenses, and the like that will be required to complete the project, with the estimated cost of each item.
+- Budget and Justification: List all personnel, materials, laboratory supplies, equipment, travel expenses, and the like that will be required to complete the project, with the estimated cost of each item.
 Provide a short justification for each category requested.
 Most of the funding ($7500+) should be used to support your research and reporting activities.
 In other words, pay most of the award to yourself because you will be doing the research.

-- Works Cited: The proposal must include a minimum of 4 outside sources cited in the text in MLA format and a works cited section at the end, which is also in MLA format.
+- Works Cited: The proposal must include a minimum of 4 outside sources cited in the text in MLA format and a works cited section at the end of the proposal, which is also in MLA format.